BYU-CS-Discord/CSBot/README.md

 ### Build the bot database

-_As we use prisma for managing our DB it is up to you what relational database framework you use._
+_As we use Prisma for managing our database, it is up to you what relational database framework to use._

+[Here](https://github.com/docker-library/docs/blob/master/postgres/README.md) is a guide to setting up [Postgres](https://www.postgresql.org/) inside a Docker container _(note: this will be a separate Docker container from the one used for running the bot itself)_.

-[The following is a guide to setting up Postgres inside a docker container.](https://github.com/docker-library/docs/blob/master/postgres/README.md) While the choice of database is up to you, the instructions for getting started in this guide assume you are using a postgres docker image.
+While the choice of database is up to you, the instructions for getting started in this guide assume you are using the [Postgres Docker image](https://hub.docker.com/_/postgres).

-After you have Postgres (or your DB of choice) up and running, edit this line in your `.env` file:
+After you have Postgres (or your database of choice) up and running, edit this line in your `.env` file:

 ```
 DATABASE_URL=postgres://{pg_user}:{pg_pass}@{pg_hostname}:{pg_port}/{pg_db}
-# required for any DB functionality, we will get this URL in a later section
+# required for any database functionality, we will get this URL in a later section
 ```

 - pg_user = The Username you set in your POSTGRES_USER environment variable (default postgres)